linode/docs/docs/websites/hosting-a-website.md

  {: .note }
 >
-> These guidelines are designed to optimize MySQL 5.5 and up for a Linode 1GB, but you can use this information for any size Linode.
+> These guidelines are designed to optimize MySQL 5.5 and up for a **Linode 1GB**, but you can use this information for any size Linode.
 If you have a larger Linode, start with these values and modify them while carefully watching for memory and performance issues.

-1. Open the MySQL configuration file for editing by entering the following command:
+1. Open the MySQL configuration file for editing:

         sudo nano /etc/mysql/my.cnf